-- We will use individual agreed methods of communication with children, young people and their families.
-Services and schools will agree this with them when they are first involved. - We will make sure we contact families so they do not have to chase for information.
-Our processes will not depend on parents having to seek out or fight to get what their children need
+We will use individual agreed methods of communication with children, young people and their families.
+Services and schools will agree this with them when they are first involved.

 Priority Five - Our services and schools will be open and honest about what support is available.